scx110a/Save-to-Immich/README.md

 ## Installation

 1. Clone or download this repository.
-2. Open your browser's extension/add-on page (e.g., `about:debugging` in Firefox, or `chrome://extensions` in Chrome).
+2. Open firefox's debug page `about:debugging`, click "this firefox".
 3. Enable "Developer mode" if needed.
-4. Click "Load unpacked" (Chrome) or "Load Temporary Add-on" (Firefox) and select this folder.
+4. Click "Load Temporary Add-on" and select the manifest.json in this folder.
+5. You may have to give the extension permissions to access "all urls", to communicate with your immich server.

 ## Configuration